Virtual Regatta for Volvo Ocean Race

 Scoreboard after Leg 9.

-Team Brunel wins cross Atlantic Leg 9 just about 4 minutes before Team AkzoNobel.
+Team Brunel won cross-atlantic Leg 9 just about 4 minutes before Team AkzoNobel.
 Tricky Bristol Channel tidal streams let Brunel find the winning track.

 June 8, 2018

-Dongfeng Race Team takes come-from-behind win in Sky Ocean Rescue In-Port Race.
+Dongfeng Race Team takes the come-from-behind win in Sky Ocean Rescue In-Port Race.

 Watch this and enjoy the professional sailing performance.

-It was one of the most exciting competitions on Volvo Ocean Race.
-Just in less than a week-long route around the UK North coast leaders have changed almost every day.
-The final miles Team Brunel found the right path and overtake Mapfre little than ten miles before the Inmarsat finish line in Gothenburg.
+It was one of the most exciting competitions on the Volvo Ocean Race.
+In less than a week-long route around the UK North coast leaders have changed almost every day.
+In the final miles, Team Brunel found the right path and overtook Mapfre a little than ten miles before the Inmarsat finish line in Gothenburg.

-Now is the three-way tie that will be settled by the result of this final leg.
-It’s all going to come down to one last 700 nautical miles run from Gothenburg to The Hague.
+Now is the three-way tie that the result of this final leg will settle.
+It will all come down to one last 700 nautical miles run from Gothenburg to The Hague.
 Dongfeng, Mapfre, and Brunel have 65 points (Dongfeng one extra point for the shortest elapsed time around the world).
 The final Leg 11 will be the most dramatic in race history.

-Watch arrivals in Gothenburg, better than any action movie.
+Watch arrivals in Gothenburg, it is better than any action movie.

 July 3, 2018